in

 Sprekelia is a single species genus.
 It is native to rocky slopes in Mexico and Guatemala.
 It can be grown as a perennial in regions where winters are mild.
 In cold winter regions, it can be grown as a potted annual.

-Get to Know Sprekelia
+Get to know Sprekelia

 • Plant type: Bulb.